-Have you been told you are dramatic, that you always make a big deal out of nothing, that you go from zero to one hundred?
+Have you been told you are dramatic, that you are overreacting?
+That you always make a big deal out of nothing, that you go from zero to one hundred?
 And you know there is some truth to it, but can’t seem to get your emotions under control no matter how hard you try?

 Learn the mental health issues or disorders connected to overreacting to see if one of them might be you.

 Only been overreacting of late?
 Give your life a stress check.
 Stress can alter our levels of cortisol, leaving us with highs and lows of energy that can trigger mood swings.
 So if you’ve recently had a breakup, trouble at work, or a fight with a family member, stress could be your issue.

 Depression leads to what psychology calls ‘cognitive distortions’ -- when your thoughts are far from reality or ‘distorted’, but you think they are true.
 This includes black and white thinking, fortune telling, and doom and gloom scenarios.
 If, from your depressed mind’s perspective, someone not calling you really seems ‘the end of the world’?
 Then of course you will overreact.